nbcarroll/Data-Science-Projects/README.md

 ## Other Academic Projects

 ### Reducing Regional Hits to the Supply Chain
 An automotive manufacturer provided data from one of their manufacturing plants and asked us to build a model using machine learning algorithms that would predict which factors were the most important in asessing when a hit to the supply chain was likely to occur in the future.
-After reducing the size of the data set, we built a Random Forest Classifier Model that with 85.9% accuracy could predict when a future supply chain issue was likely to occur.
+After reducing the size of the data set, we built a Random Forest Classifier Model that with 85.9% accuracy could predict when a future supply chain issue was likely to occur.<br>
 <i> Project Data & Code is not included for confidentiality reasons</i>